 As a conifer, it's not surprising that Hemlock Oil is abundant in monoterpenes and also contains about 30-35% esters.
 Due to its monoterpene content, the oil will be more prone to oxidation.
 Therapeutically, Hemlock Oil is anti-microbial and is helpful as a decongestant and expectorant.

-Emotionally, I personally find Hemlock Oil to be energizing and stimulating when I feel lethargic, but I don't find it to be over stimulating.
+Emotionally, I personally find Hemlock Essential Oil to be energizing and stimulating when I feel lethargic, but I don't find it to be over stimulating.
 I find it beneficial to include in diffuser blends intended to help me remain focused, optimistic, calm and balanced.